RezaHoque/RezaHoque/README.md

 - 👋 Hi, I’m @RezaHoque
 - 👀 I’m a software developer and write code for living.
-My skills are mostly on c#/.Net but not limited to those only.
+My skills are mostly on Sitecore, c#/.Net, Web API but not limited to those only.
-- 🌱 I’m very much enthusiasts on Python/Django, DevOp tech like Docker, Terraform and try to explore those on my free time.
+- 🌱 I’m very much enthusiasts on Python/Django, DevOp tech like Docker, Terraform and AI.
+I try to explore those on my free time.
 - 💞️ I am a husband and father of two.
 I love taking photographs.